CoLRev-Environment/colrev/docs/source/foundations/cep/cep003_search_sources.rst

 ------------------------------

 SearchSource packages are an essential part of CoLRev.
-A SearchSource package is a CoLRev package implementing the `SearchSourcePackageBaseClass <../../dev_docs/packages/package_interfaces.html#base_classes.SearchSourcePackageBaseClass>`_, e.g., for data sources like Web of Science, Scopus, or Crossref.
+A SearchSource package is a CoLRev package implementing the `SearchSourcePackageBaseClass <../../dev_docs/packages/package_base_classes.html#base_classes.SearchSourcePackageBaseClass>`_, e.g., for data sources like Web of Science, Scopus, or Crossref.
 Distinguishing SearchSources matters because many aspects are source-specific, including:

-- Available `search types <../../manual/metadata_retrieval/search.html>`_ (API, DB, BACKWARD, FORWARD, TOC, OTHER, FILES, MD)
+- Available :doc:`search types <../../manual/metadata_retrieval/search>` (API, DB, BACKWARD, FORWARD, TOC, OTHER, FILES, MD)
 - Syntax of search queries (e.g., API and DB searches), or instructions for manual retrieval (e.g., DB searches)
 - Field definitions of records, including the associated mapping to the standard or namespaced fields (see :doc:`CEP002 <cep002_data_schema>`)
 - Unique record identifiers, which are needed for incremental search updates
 - Restrictions, bugs, and potential fixes (see Li and Rainer, 2022)
 - Paths to have metadata corrected (if any)

-SearchSource packages must comply with the `SearchSourcePackageBaseClass <../../dev_docs/packages/package_interfaces.html#base_classes.SearchSourcePackageBaseClass>`_ for class and method definitions.
+SearchSource packages must comply with the `SearchSourcePackageBaseClass <../../dev_docs/packages/package_base_classes.html#base_classes.SearchSourcePackageBaseClass>`_ for class and method definitions.

 .. _search_source_data: